VISHANJOSEPH/codsoft/README.md

 ## Running the tests

-After writing the codes there was no error so i just finished it as fast i could and completed the project
+After writing the codes there was no error so i just finished it as fast i could and completed the project.

 ## Authors